andrewabest/andrewbestdotcom/content/posts/ai-buy-build.md

 What I need from an eval tool is:
 - It must work purely by ingesting OpenTelemetry traces, without additional instrumentation
-- It must give me a way to create eval sessions of arbitrary size - ideally I can drive the creation of the session and ingestion of traces from standard testing tools like XUnit
+- It must give me a way to create eval sessions of arbitrary size driven from existing common automated test tooling (like XUnit or Jest)
 - It must exercise the agent as-built, with full access to the functions it can call within Octopus to fulfill its responsibilities.
 - It must provide me a productive interface for human assessment of trace sessions that emphasizes readability and rapid review